 Parallel mode changes and same-mode tonic changes are "two sides of the same coin" - knowing one means knowing the other.
 A same-mode tonic change is a combination of a parallel mode change that alters notes and relative mode change that alters no notes.
 The new parallel mode provides the same harmony notes for any of its relative modes.
 A relative mode only reorders the same notes.

-Therefore parallel-mode changes cover all possible harmony changes.
-Relative mode changes may be left to melody lines.
-This makes things that are complex in relative-mode-based music notation simple in PKP.
-See Chapter 4 for details.
+Therefore parallel-mode changes cover all possible harmony changes, and relative mode changes may be left to melody lines.
+This makes things that are complex in relative-mode-based music notation simple in PKP (see Chapters 3-5).